 Knowledge of the local language shows that the UK is keen on building a good relationship and that we wholeheartedly value the connection between our countries.

 Valuable trade deals lost because of an inability to communicate?

-Recently the UK lost out to France on a £7 billion deal to supply fighter jets in India where only one of our diplomats can speak Hindi.
-Korea is another example where poor language skills may be effecting our relations.
+Recently the UK lost out to France on a £7 billion deal to supply fighter jets to India where only one of our diplomats could speak Hindi.
+Korea is another example where poor language skills may be affecting our relations.
 Only one of our five diplomats posted in the country can speak Korean, and only at an elementary level!